 We currently plan to manufacture our electric boats at a new state of the art carbon neutral factory that we plan to build in McDowell County, North Carolina.
 Until we are able to expand our manufacturing capacity and build the planned manufacturing facility, we expect to continue to share Twin Vee's current manufacturing facility, which has a limited capacity and may not be able to satisfy our manufacturing needs.
 Although we entered into a Transition Services Agreement with Twin Vee (the "Transition Services Agreement") following the completion of our IPO, the Transition Services Agreement does not provide for any dedicated manufacturing capacity for us.
 See "Certain Relationships and Related Party Transactions-Transition Services Agreement."
 Our ability to utilize Twin Vee's manufacturing capacity pending completion of our own facility will be subject to its availability as determined by Twin Vee and Twin Vee has no obligation to make any manufacturing capacity available to us under the Transition Services Agreement.
 As a result, our ability to produce any boats will be limited to available capacity of the Twin Vee facility until our future manufacturing facility is operational.
 If Twin Vee does not provide manufacturing capacity, we would not be able to produce our electric boats unless or until we lease or purchase facilities and equipment necessary for our production purposes.
 Any facility that we build will require a significant capital investment and is expected to take at least one year to eighteen months to build and become fully operational.
-In addition, even if the construction of our planned facility is completed when anticipated, production as planned, our business, prospects, financial condition, results of operations, and cash flows would be materially and adversely affected and the value of your investment in our company may be materially adversely affected.
+In addition, even if the construction of our planned facility is completed when anticipated, production at our facility could be delayed whether due to lack of equipment, workforce issues or other reasons.
+If we are unable to complete our own facility and commence production as planned, our business, prospects, financial condition, results of operations, and cash flows would be materially and adversely affected and the value of your investment in our company may